hbeni/fgcom-mumble/docs/INSTALLATION_ISSUES_FIXES.md

 # FGCom-mumble Installation Issues and Fixes

-This document addresses all the installation issues encountered during FGCom-mumble setup and provides comprehensive solutions.
+This document addresses all the installation issues encountered during FGCom-mumble setup and provides comprehensive solutions. **Note: Most issues are now automatically resolved by the new installation system.**

 ## Summary of Issues Fixed

-### 1. Build System Issues ✅ FIXED
+### 1. Build System Issues - FIXED

 **Issues:**
 - Missing dependencies and submodules